Access4Learning/sif3-framework-java/README.md

 There is a more detailed readme.txt at the root level of the project code that holds information about version history and upgrade instructions between different versions.

-Generally standard Git practices for forks, branches, pull requests etc. do apply. if you are not familiar with these terms and practices you can read up on it appropriate GitHub documentation.
+Generally standard Git practices for forks, branches, pull requests etc. do apply.
+If you are not familiar with these terms and practices you can read up on it on appropriate GitHub documentation.
 It is out of the scope of this readme to repeat those procedures.

 ## What do I need to consider if I want to provide code to this SIF3 Framework Repository?